|

 time and we use them to represent the triple

 goddess: virgin, mother and crone.
+Nowadays in the US and

 Europe is very popular the celebration of